Reviewing Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG)

-Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH) are both computer and technology companies, but which is the superior business?
-We will compare the two businesses based on the strength of their institutional ownership, dividends, valuation, risk, analyst recommendations, earnings and profitability.
+Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the better business?
+We will contrast the two businesses based on the strength of their analyst recommendations, profitability, institutional ownership, risk, dividends, valuation and earnings.

+Harte Hanks has a beta of 1.73, suggesting that its share price is 73% more volatile than the S&P 500.
+Comparatively, Options Media Group has a beta of 0.53, suggesting that its share price is 47% less volatile than the S&P 500.

+This table compares Harte Hanks and Options Media Group’s revenue, earnings per share and valuation.

 Analyst Ratings

-This is a summary of recent ratings for Options Media Group and Harte Hanks, as reported by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for Harte Hanks and Options Media Group, as provided by MarketBeat.

 |Sell Ratings